CallumFWilson/LM-Studio-Classifier/README.md

   - Loads the base instruction or template for the model prompt.
 - `get_guidance_table(guidance_df)`
   - Converts the guidance DataFrame into a markdown-formatted table.
+- `build_prompt(segment_id, segment_text, guidance_string, instruction_text)`
+  - Constructs the final prompt to send to the language model.
+  - Combines the base instruction, guidance table, and the current text segment.
+  - Produces a structured prompt with strict response formatting rules.
+  -